 Utilising Swim Teaching Equipment – Teaching Tips

 Laurie has always pushed the mantra of “maximum practice time” in his swim school.
 Over the past 45 years, Laurie has operated his swim schools in various locations.
 As well as with a variety of different teaching environments.
-Swim school owners and operators are constantly chasing that illusive ideal teaching […]
+Swim school owners and operators are constantly chasing that illusive ideal teaching environment.
+Specifically designed teaching pools […]

 When Should we Start Swim Lessons?

 There is often some confusion surrounding when you should start swim lessons.
 Informal swimming lessons can start from birth, at home, in the bath tub.
 Water is a perfect medium to stimulate your baby.
 The bath becomes a place of fun, enjoyment, stimulation and learning.
-Parents should provide cuddling, singing, […]
+Parents should provide cuddling, singing, playing and communicating opportunities as […]

 Guidelines for Maintaining a Safe Pool Operation

 Understanding the roles and responsibilities for operating a learn to swim school can be a daunting task for managers, owners and operators.
 Generating protocols and procedures that ensure safe work practices for your employees and safe recreation opportunities for your customers is essential.
-Therefore, guidelines for safe pool operation are […]
+Therefore, guidelines for safe pool operation are essential.
+To ensure that your […]